Touchstone Pictures: Background and conception

-Touchstone Films
+Early years as Touchstone Films

-Touchstone Films was founded by then-Disney CEO Ron W. Miller on February 15, 1984, as a label for their PG films with an expected three to four movies released under the label.
-Touchstone's first film was Splash, a huge hit for grossing $68 million at the domestic box office was released that year.
+Touchstone Films was founded by then-Disney CEO Ron W. Miller on February 15, 1984, as a label for their PG films, with an expected three to four movies released under the label.
+Touchstone Films' first film was Splash, a huge hit that grossed $68 million at the domestic box office that year.
+Touchstone Films was a brand chosen from over 1,200 potential names; the runner-up name was "Silver Wind".
 Incoming Disney CEO Michael Eisner and film chief Jeffrey Katzenberg considered renaming the label to "Hollywood Pictures", which went on to become a separate Disney film label on February 1, 1989.
+The logo is often mistaken as a thunderbolt within a blue sphere.
+The intent is that the blue ball is actually the "stone", while the yellow marking over it is the streak left behind by the stone's use.

-In 1986, Down and Out in Beverly Hills was another early success for Touchstone and was Disney's first R-rated film, followed in 1987 by Disney's first PG-13 rated film, Adventures in Babysitting.
+In 1986, Down and Out in Beverly Hills was another early success for Touchstone and was Disney's first R-rated film.
+It was followed in 1987 by Disney's first PG-13-rated film, Adventures in Babysitting.
 Disney increased the momentum with additional PG-13 and R-rated films with Ruthless People (1986), Outrageous Fortune (1987), Tin Men (1987), and other top movies.
-In April 1986, movies by Touchstone Films were licensed to Showtime/The Movie Channel for five years starting in 1987.
+In April 1986, Touchstone films were licensed to Showtime/The Movie Channel for five years, starting in 1987.

-Touchstone Pictures
+Renomination

 Touchstone Films was renamed Touchstone Pictures after the release of Ruthless People in 1986.
-With the Touchstone movies, Disney moved to the top of box office receipts beating out all the other major film studios by 1988.
-On April 13, 1988, Touchstone became a unit of Walt Disney Pictures with newly appointed president Ricardo Mestres.

-On October 23, 1990, The Walt Disney Company formed Touchwood Pacific Partners I to supplant the Silver Screen Partners partnership series as their movie studios' primary funding source.
+With Touchstone films, Disney moved to the top of box office receipts, beating out all the other major film studios by 1988.
+On April 13, 1988, Touchstone became a unit of Walt Disney Pictures under newly appointed president Ricardo Mestres.
+On October 23, 1990, Disney formed Touchwood Pacific Partners I to supplant the Silver Screen Partners partnership series as their movie studios' primary funding source.

 With several production companies getting out of film production or closing shop by December 2, 1988, the Walt Disney Studios announced the formation of the Hollywood Pictures division, which would only share marketing and distribution with Touchstone, to fill the void.
 Mestres was appointed president of Hollywood.
-On July 27, 1992, Touchstone agreed to an exclusive, first-look production and distribution agreement with Merchant Ivory Productions to last three years.
+On July 27, 1992, Touchstone agreed to an exclusive, first-look production and distribution agreement with Merchant Ivory Productions for three years.